freeradical13/freeradical13.github.io/index.md

 #### Fungi

 [Fungi][] (singular fungus) are a kingdom of uni- or multi-cellular eukaryotic organisms which are heterotrophs and have cell walls made of chitin.
 Fungi includes yeasts, molds, and mushrooms.
+Fingi break down organic material and recycle nutrients.

+[Yeasts][] are single-celled fungi.

+Multi-cellular fungi form a network of tiny filaments called [hyphae][] which form tubular cell walls around the membranes of fungi cells.
+Hyphae are divided by walls called [septa][] (singular septum) unless the fungi are [coenocytic][].
+Hyphae form an object called [mycelium][] which invades the material the fungi is eating.

+Many fungi reproduce both sexually and asexually.
+Two mycelia may merge into a [plasmogamy][] which shares two nuclei called [heterokaryon][] in a structure called a [zygosporangium][] or combine more fully into a [dikaryotic][], multi-nuclei cell.
+In the process of [karyogamy][], the two haploid nuclei fuse into diploid cells.

+A [lichen][] is a grouping of many photosynthetic organisms within a fungal hyphae.

+Infection of an organism by a parasitic fungus is called [mycosis][].

+Fungi and plants may combine to form [mycorrhizae][].
+Branching hyphae called [arbuscules][] allow the fungi to exchange nutrients with plant hosts.
+[Endophytes][] are fungi or bacteria that live on plants without causing harm.

 #### Algae